bmcorser/bade/docs/source/tutorial.rst

 Pages
 =====

-Pages are rST documents that will be rendered but not included in the ":ref:`Blogtree`".
+Pages are rST documents that want to be rendered and added to the site, but not included in the blog.
+Links to them are provided in the :ref:`context` to all :ref:`templates`.

 Let's make a ``pages`` directory and put a page there.